Ryo-N7/Ryo-N7.github.io/aboutme.md

 Recently finished a **MSc. in Industrial-Organizational and Business Psychology** at the University College London (UCL).
 During the MSc. my main research interests were in consumer behavior, behavioral economics, and influencing/motivating behavioral change for the public good.

 My interest in R comes from my belief in the need for more **reproducibility** and **accountability** in psychological and consumer research that can be attained by using R, GitHub, and other open-source software/tools to facilitate increased **transparency** between researchers and the general public.
-My main strengths in R are in **data wrangling** and **visualization**, many examples of which you can see throughout my blog posts!
+My main strengths in R are in **data wrangling** and **visualization**, many examples of which you can see throughout my blog posts and my [viz gallery](https://ryo-n7.github.io/visualizations/)!

 Other interests include Soccer/Football, Star Wars, and of course -  Data Science!

-Currently working for **ACDI/VOCA**, an international development NGO, as a **Data Analytics and Visualization Consultant**!
+Currently working for **ACDI/VOCA**, an international development NGO, as a **Data Analytics and Visualization Consultant** on a _Fixed-Term Contract_!

 Maintainer & co-author of the [bulletchartr](https://github.com/ACDIVOCATech/bulletchartr) package.